 The Chair is entitled to receive £325,500 per annum for his role as Non-Executive Chair.
-This fee is inclusive of membership of any Board committees.
+This fee is inclusive of any membership of any Board committees.

-The Independent Non-Executive Directors are entitled to receive the following fees (which are inclusive of membership of any Board committees):
+The Independent Non-Executive Directors are entitled to receive the following fees (which are inclusive of membership of any Board committee):

-Lynne Weedall: £64,800 per annum plus an additional fee of £15,000 per annum for her role as Senior Independent Director and an additional fee of £16,200 per annum for her role as chair of the remuneration committee;
+Lynne Weedall: $\pounds 64,800$ per annum plus an additional fee of $\pounds 15,000$ per annum for her role as Senior Independent Director and an additional fee of $\pounds 16,200$ per annum for her role as chair of the remuneration committee;